-On a scale of 1-10, with "1" being unimportant and "10" being very important, sidewalks in Linn are considered a "10" to the citizens of Belle.
+In 2012, a survey was completed to assess the City of Belle residents' perceived value of sidewalks.
+On a scale of 1-10, with "1" being unimportant and "10" being very important, sidewalks are considered a "10" to the citizens of Belle.
 Sidewalks exist on streets leading to the schools in Belle.
 Crosswalks also exist at the schools.
-Some students have to cross major state highways to get to school.
+Some students have to cross major state highways to get to school, and the City is working to improve access through grants such as the Transportation Alternatives Program (TAP) through MoDOT.
+A grant was received in late 2016 to improve the route along Johnson Avenue to connect to previous improvements near the school on Third Street.
+Work on the sidewalks will be completed in 2019.